Advisory Board Members

 C.S.
-Park is currently serving as the Lead Independent Director of Seagate Technology, a world-wide leader in data storage solutions, and as a member of the Global Board of DLA Piper, a global law firm.
+Park is currently serving Independent Director of Seagate Technology, a world-wide leader in data storage solutions, and as a member of the Global Board of DLA Piper, a global law firm.
 He is also a board member and former chair of the Silicon Valley Community Foundation.